-The Center for Media and Democracy (CMD) is a boutique investigative research and reporting group with a demonstrated capacity to break major news stories and highlight the work of advocates.
-Located in Madison, Wisconsin, it is a national, non-profit watchdog organization, founded in 1993.
-CMD's niche is investigating and exposing the undue influence of corporations and front groups on public policy, including PR campaigns, lobbying, and electioneering.
-CMD's original reporting helps educate the public and aids grassroots action about policies affecting people’s lives—their rights and the health of our democracy.
+The Center for Media and Democracy (CMD) is a national non-profit watchdog organization that conducts transformative investigative research and reporting.
+CMD's niche is investigating and exposing the undue influence of corporations and front groups on public policy, including PR campaigns, lobbying, and electioneering, research it has pursued since its founding in 1993.
+Located in Madison, Wisconsin, CMD's original reporting helps educate the public and aids grassroots action about policies affecting people’s lives—their rights and the health of our democracy.

 Our recent awards include: